eminyagiz42/eminyagiz42/README.md

-# Hi, I'm Emin Ya??z! ?
+# Hi, I'm Emin Yagiz! ?
 ## ?
 About Me

 I am a Java Developer with over 6 years of experience in various global projects and diverse teams.
 I have specialized in Spring Boot and SAP Commerce/Hybris development, an ecommerce platform built on the Spring MVC Framework.

-- you can check my curated list of delightful SAP Commerce resource on [awesome-hybris](https://github.com/eminyagiz42/awesome-hybris)
+- You can check my curated list of delightful SAP Commerce resource on [awesome-hybris](https://github.com/eminyagiz42/awesome-hybris)

 <a href="https://www.linkedin.com/in/eminyagiz/">
   <img align="center" src="https://cdn.icon-icons.com/icons2/2699/PNG/512/linkedin_logo_icon_171224.png" alt="LinkedIn Logo" width="130px"/></a>